 E-commerce solution providers who integrate their solutions via a connector include k-eCommerce, Magento and Oxid.
 An example of a connector is i95Dev’s SAP-B1 Connect, which connects SAP Business One to the shopping cart software Magento.
 Oxid for example, uses the integration software from HONICO eBusiness to connect its web store e-commerce solution Oxid eSales to SAP ERP.
 For these e-commerce solutions, integration with the ERP system without a third-party connector isn’t possible.

 A shopping cart software is just the front end of a web store.
 The shopping cart software has its own database structure, and orders received online must be manually transferred to the back office.
 Even with a shopping cart software there is no integration to the ERP system without a third-party connector.

 In contrast to integrated solutions, interface solutions connect the web store to the ERP via many interfaces.
 The web store has its own table structure that needs to be synchronized with the ERP.
 The data from the ERP is therefore delayed and not displayed in real-time in the web store.
 There is a constant need to maintain two systems.

 The interface solution offers all functions, including integration to the ERP.
 The big difference with this solution is that it’s connected by integrations.
 Therefore, this solution brings with it the same challenges as connectors and shopping cart software.

 SAP Commerce Cloud (aka SAP Hybris) falls under this type of integration.
-SAP CX (Hybris), for the enterprise market, is associated with extremely high costs and, according to Forrester, it’s only suitable for companies with a high level of technical knowledge.
+SAP Commerce (Hybris), for the enterprise market, is associated with extremely high costs and, according to Forrester, it’s only suitable for companies with a high level of technical knowledge.